Friday, August 19, 2011

 10. Change the fabric when you redecorate your room.

-Just one of over 100 projects in THE BIG ASS BOOK OF HOME DECOR!
+THE BIG ASS BOOK OF HOME DECOR

-5 comments:
+7 comments:

 1. I love this mark and this just might work for me in our 5th wheel!! fantastic idea!!